Loki88/Agilla-2-IDS/README.md

 Agilla2 - IDS
 =======

-Introduction of TKN15.4 support and an intrusion detection tecnique in the porting of Agilla (a MW for WSN) from TinyOS_1.x to TinyOS_2.x.
+Introduction of TKN15.4 support and an intrusion detection system (IDS) in the porting of Agilla (a MW for WSN) from TinyOS_1.x to TinyOS_2.x.
 (L. Pomante, S. Marchesani, D. Gregori, L. Corradetti, W. Tiberti, S. Pace).

 (L. Di Giuseppe)